biddyweb/android-rcs-ims-stack/trunk/README.txt

 Release note v2.2.0 :
 ---------------------

-- Integration into the nativae address book thanks to ContactContracts interface.
+- Integration into the native address book thanks to ContactContracts interface.
 - Integration of GSMA Test fest results (Helsinki, 01/2011).
 - New SIP stack release based on NIST.gov contribution.
 Now we use the same stack as in the Froyo release.
 In the past we are using only the parser/build of NIST,